JelmerV/laserinterface/README.md

 Short term improvements:

+- [ ] Replace threading for multiproccesing to add multi core support.
+Currently the interface can get unrespronsive while sending a job with very small segments (this requires very fast sending).
+Multiproccesing should solve that.
 - [ ] Set up a list of command for a raspberry pi (start at boot, mount usb in gcode folder)
 - [ ] Release a completely set up image for the raspberry pi
 - [ ] Add Settings menu to change the config.yaml file